2006 Montenegrin independence referendum: International reactions

 On 22 May, Croatian President Stipe Mesić sent a message of congratulations to Montenegro on its vote for independence.
 Mesić was the first foreign head of state to react officially to the vote.

 The EU's foreign policy chief, Javier Solana, congratulated Montenegro on a "successful referendum" and said the turnout of over 86 percent "confirms the legitimacy of the process."
 The European Union would, he said, "fully respect" the final result.
 The EU's commissioner for enlargement, Olli Rehn, said the European Union would put forward proposals for fresh talks with both Montenegro and Serbia.
 "All sides should respect the result and work together in order to build consensus on the basis of the acceptance of European values and standards.
 I now expect Belgrade and Podgorica to engage in direct talks on the practical implementation of the results."

-In a statement of 23 May, the United States affirmed the Organization for Security and Co-operation in Europe (OSCE)/ODIHR assessment of the referendum, which stated that "the referendum was conducted in line with OSCE and Council of Europe commitments and other international standards for democratic electoral processes."
+In a statement of 23 May the United States affirmed the Organization for Security and Co-operation in Europe (OSCE)/ODIHR assessment of the referendum, which stated that "the referendum was conducted in line with OSCE and Council of Europe commitments and other international standards for democratic electoral processes."
 The United States said "We urge Montenegro and Serbia to work together to resolve the practical issues necessary to implement the will of the people of Montenegro as expressed in the referendum."

-The Russian Foreign Ministry issued a statement on 23 May stating "It is of fundamental importance for Montenegro and Serbia to enter into constructive, friendly and comprehensive dialogue with the aim of producing mutually acceptable political solutions regarding their future relations."
+The Russian Foreign Ministry issued a statement on 23 May: "It is of fundamental importance for Montenegro and Serbia to enter into constructive, friendly, and comprehensive dialogue to produce mutually acceptable political solutions regarding their future relations."

 The UK's Europe Minister Geoff Hoon said he was pleased that the referendum had complied with international standards, pointing out that "the people of Montenegro have expressed a clear desire for an independent state."

 A spokesperson for the Chinese foreign ministry indicated that "China respects the choice of people of Montenegro and the final result of the referendum" in a regularly scheduled news conference on 23 May.

 The unanimous recognition of the referendum result by the five permanent members of the United Nations Security Council indicated that widespread international recognition of Montenegro would likely be swift once independence was formally declared.